laravel-enso/forms/README.md

 - allows for quick creation of forms
 - uses a JSON template file for generating the form
 - uses it's own VueJS components, such as `vue-select` and `datepicker` for an improved experience
+- `VueFormSs.vue` a server-side form wrapper is available that can be used to fetch the form configuration
 - for most forms, the json template is all that it's needed
-- provides helpful error messages when the template is missing parameters or unexpected values ar found
+- provides helpful error messages when the template is missing parameters or unexpected values are found
 - when needed, allows the customization of form components in order to cover all scenarios
 - comes with a `template.json` file that can be used as an example when starting out
 - integrates with the Laravel Request Validation for seamless usage and reusability
-- uses the enso toast notifications for stylish feedback on the various actions
+- uses the Enso toast notifications for stylish feedback on the various actions

 ### Under the Hood
 - a template file is needed in order to generate the form data structure object
 - the `Form` object has to be used in the back-end (controller) to parse the template, get additional parameters if needed, and build the structure
 - although in most common scenarios you can give all the required configuration in the template file, the `Form` class has fluent helper functions for setting/overriding most attributes
-- a `VueForm` object needs to be included in the view/page/parent component, taking the form-builder's resulting object as parameter
+- a `VueForm` component needs to be included in the view/page/parent component, taking the form-builder's resulting object as parameter
+- a `VueFormSs` component should be included in the view/page/parent component, taking the route params needed to make the ajax request and fetch the form configuration

 ### Installation Steps